The Idea

 3. Starting containers

 The first is quite simple.
 Make a new Sync named syncs and add your git source (git.holmlab.org) with the Forgejo account (you gotta make this in Forgejo).
 Repo=shady/compose Branch=main Resource Paths=syncs/syncs.toml (This is my config.
-Look through it and delete lotsa stuff you don’t want.
-Start from the bottom)
+Look through it and delete lotsa stuff you don’t want.)

-My sync looks like this: (see button in the top right)
+My sync looks like this: (see Toml button in the top right)

 [[resource_sync]]